 Depending on the item I’m making, I work with different types of leather.

-My leather belts are made with English bridle leather from the Walsall based Sedgewick & Co.
+My leather belts are made with oak bark tanned English bridle leather from J & FJ Bakers in Colyton, Devon, England.
 Wallets, notebook covers and passport holders are made using traditional vegetable tanned leather from a region in Italy which has a rich history of leather work.